 Weight Training: How Many Reps (and Sets) to Do

 You can’t design a strength-training (or weight-training) program without knowing two terms: rep and set.
 Rep (repetition) is one complete motion of an exercise.
 A set is a group of consecutive repetitions.
-For example, you can say, “I did two sets of ten reps on the chest press.”
-This means that you did ten consecutive chest presses, rested, and then did another ten chest presses.
+For example, you can say, “I did two sets of ten reps on the crunches” This means that you did ten consecutive crunches, rested, and then did another ten crunches.

 How many reps should I do?

 The number of reps you should do depends on where you are in your training (new, experienced, coming back from a long layoff) and your goals.
 To become as strong and as big as your body type will allow, do fewer than 8 or 10 reps per set.
 To tone your muscles and develop the type of strength you need for everyday life — moving furniture or shoveling snow — aim for 10 to 12 repetitions.
 Doing dozens of reps with ultralight weights (weights you can barely even feel) doesn’t bring good results of any kind, because you’re not stressing your muscles enough.

 No matter how many repetitions you do, always use a heavy enough weight so that the last rep is a struggle, but not such a struggle that you compromise good form.
 After about a month of strength training, you may want to go to muscular failure (that is, your last repetition is so difficult that you can’t squeeze out one more).

 If you have a few different goals in mind, you can mix and match the number of reps you do per workout.
 If you want to get bigger and stronger and also improve the endurance of those muscles, you can do a heavy workout one day and a lighter workout the next time out.
 Keep track of how you feel; your body may respond better to one type of training than another.